The Partners Experience Capabilities and Track Record

 Red Line Dan Ryan Renewal

-Parsons Brinckerhoff Michigan, Inc. is a wholly owned subsidiary of Parsons Brinckerhoff, Inc., which has been in existence for over 125 years.
-Parsons Brinckerhoff (PB) has been incorporated and fully licensed to operate in the state of Michigan since 1978.
+Parsons Brinckerhoff (now called WSP) Michigan, Inc. is a wholly owned subsidiary of Parsons Brinckerhoff (now called WSP), Inc., which has been in existence for over 125 years.
+Parsons Brinckerhoff (now called WSP) has been incorporated and fully licensed to operate in the state of Michigan since 1978.

 PB is a leading company in technology applications in transportation and infrastructure projects.
 PB’s lighting professionals specializes in new and rehabilitation services for roadway/street, bridges, and tunneling lighting.
 The services it provides include: inspection, analysis, 3D modelling, photo simulations and design.